Waveframe-Labs/Aurora-Workflow-Orchestration/decisions/ADR-0004-logging-schema.md

 Without a clear schema and folder layout, logs risk becoming fragmented or inconsistent, undermining auditability.

 ## Decision
 - The repository must maintain the following log structure:
-  - `/logs/dialogue/` → curated external feedback.
   - `/logs/workflow/` → factual project steps and internal decisions.
   - `/logs/audits/` → independent validation and rejection reports.
 - A rolling summary file (`WORKFLOW_LOG.md`) may exist at the root of each folder for convenience, but individual entries must be timestamped Markdown files.